 I am pleased to present to you a general overview of Grupo UNACEM's results for the past year.
-Driven by our purpose-"Growing together to build a sustainable world"-we worked to consolidate our corporate structure and that of Grupo UNACEM as a whole, in keeping with our long-term vision and commitment to sustainability.
+Driven by our purpose-"Together we grow to build a sustainable world"-we worked to consolidate our corporate structure and the Grupo UNACEM consistently, in keeping with our long-term vision and commitment to sustainability.
 Our purpose not only guides our actions, but reflects the importance of creating value for all our stakeholders and developing infrastructure and housing in the countries where we do business.

-Our efforts toward governance management have helped strengthen our corporate structure, allowing us to manage our portfolio more efficiently and profitably, foster synergies, and facilitate the strategic alignment of all our business units, while capitalizing on the experience and knowledge accumulated over more than 100 years in the cement market in Peru and the region.
+Our efforts towards governance management have helped strengthen our corporate structure, allowing us to manage our portfolio more efficiently and profitably, foster synergies, and facilitate the strategic alignment of all our business units, while capitalizing on the experience and knowledge accumulated over more than 100 years in the cement market in Peru and the region.